CollBach94/2143---Object-Oriented-Programming/Assignments/A03/ReadMe.md

 ### Class
 * An abstract object type that is a collection of various data types.
 Individual representatives within the class are refered to as *instances* of a class.
 ### Object
+* A keyword that is used for indicating the definition of a particular object type.
 ### Method
+* A function that is found within a class / object type.
+It works in a message-passing style.
 ### Abstraction
 * A problem solving technique where details are grouped up into a single concept.
 Thus this concept can be seen as a single object rather than multiple, with nonessential information being ignored.
 ### Encapsulation